 But first, let’s talk about the problem with traditional performance reviews.
 Already mentioned is that it focuses mostly on hard, tangible targets.
 When you meet the numbers, whatever it takes, you get a good review and are rewarded generously.
 When you behave ethically and do the right thing, but miss the targets, even slightly, you get punished.

-Uber is an extreme example, but they are far from an isolated case.
+Uber is an extreme example, but they are far from isolated cases.
 They were just unfortunate to have someone with enough courage to speak up and uncover the scandal.
 In most companies, it’s accepted and allowed by the majority of the employees, being too afraid to speak up.

 But there’s a far bigger issue with performance reviews, closely linked to the field of psychology and the birth of positive psychology.
 Traditionally, psychology focused on looking for problems, until Martin Seligman, at the turn of the century suggested that in turn, it should focus on human strengths.